Abhik

 TUTOR

-After graduating, I lived in South Korea on a U.S. Fulbright Grant, where I conducted research on the startup ecosystem in Seoul in addition to teaching conversational English.
+After graduating, I lived in South Korea on a U.S. Fulbright Grant, where I conducted research on Seoul's startup ecosystem and taught conversational English.
 While in Korea, I also served as a Staff Editor for Infusion, Fulbright Korea's literary magazine.
 Upon returning to D.C., I worked at the U.S. Global Leadership Coalition, where I routinely met with counterparts at the U.S. State Department and the Department of Defense, among others.
 I have experience writing for a variety of notable audiences, with my work in international development and diplomacy cited in The Washington Post, The New York Times, Foreign Policy Magazine, and the Congressional Research Service.
 My satirical work has also been featured in McSweeney's Internet Tendency.

-Currently, I am a Doctoral Candidate at the University of North Carolina at Chapel Hill, where I study Development Economics within UNC's Public Policy Department.
+Currently, I am a Doctoral Candidate at the University of North Carolina at Chapel Hill, where I study Development Economics within the Department of Public Policy.
 At Chapel Hill, I have taught coursework at all levels, including doctoral classes in longitudinal data analysis and microeconomics, master’s courses in public finance and the politics of public policy, as well as undergraduate classes in cost-benefit analysis, research design, causal inference, domestic labor economics, and the ethical considerations undergirding modern policy debates.

 At Kay Tutoring, I tutor high school and college-level Economics, International Relations, Social Studies, Extracurricular Hook Coaching, College List Building, and College Essay Writing.
-Students I have worked with have matriculated at Top 20 programs at both the undergraduate and graduate level, including Columbia University’s Graduate School of Arts & Sciences, Carnegie Mellon University, Duke University School of Law, Brown University, Weill Cornell Medicine, Dartmouth College, Northwestern University’s School of Engineering, University of Notre Dame, Georgetown University’s School of Foreign Service, Washington University in St. Louis, UCLA, and the University of California, Berkeley (Go Bears!).
+Students I have worked with have matriculated at Top 20 programs at both the undergraduate and graduate level, including the University of Pennsylvania, Columbia University’s Graduate School of Arts & Sciences, Brown University, Duke University School of Law, Dartmouth College, Weill Cornell Medicine, Johns Hopkins University, Carnegie Mellon University, Northwestern University’s School of Engineering, the University of Notre Dame, Georgetown University’s School of Foreign Service, Washington University in St. Louis, UCLA, and the University of California, Berkeley (Go Bears!).

 Previous